 RAAF Mosquito reconnaissance aircraft

-The aircraft is thought to have crashed into Saddle Mountain at more than 300 kilometres per hour.
+Evidence suggests that the aircraft crashed into Saddle Mountain at more than 300 kilometres per hour.
 Trees were ripped out and cut through for more than 140 metres.
-The pilot died on impact and apparently the co-pilot had crawled to a nearby stream and died some time later.
-The crash site is located at -19.44687, 147.0145 about ten metres below the ridgeline.
-The plane wouldn't have crashed if it had been a mere 30 meters higher.
+The pilot died upon impact, and apparently the co-pilot, after crawling to a nearby stream, also died some time later.
+Unfortunately, it is thought that the plane would not have crashed if it had been flying a mere 30 meters higher.

 North East Ridge Route

 Park your car on the western side of the highway and the north side of Emmett Creek.
 From here, make your way up the ridgeline though the bushland before reaching the rainforest.
 Most hikers will then summit the false peak and descend before continuing up toward the main peak.
 There are many great vantage points along this route that provide superb views.